-7.10.1 Gaming Facility License.
+- 7.10.1 Gaming Facility License.
 Except to the extent authorized by an agreement pursuant to the provisions of IGRA or as otherwise permitted by law, Gaming Activities shall only be conducted in tribally owned, operated and licensed Gaming Facilities pursuant to the provisions of this Gaming Act, the Compact and other applicable law.
-Such activities shall be conducted in accordance with the terms and conditions of the license issued to the Gaming Facility by the Gaming Commission prior to the conduct of any Gaming Activities therein.

-7.10.1.1 The Tribe shall issue a separate license to each place, facility, or location on Indian lands where the Tribe elects to allow any gaming activity.
+Such activities shall be conducted in accordance with the terms and conditions of the license issued to the Gaming Facility by the Gaming Commission prior to the conduct of any Gaming Activities therein. - 7.10.1.1 The Tribe shall issue a separate license to each place, facility, or location on Indian lands where the Tribe elects to allow any gaming activity.
 Before Gaming Activities can be conducted in any Gaming Facility, the Gaming Commission shall inspect and license each Gaming Facility in accordance with this Gaming Act, the Compact and other applicable law.
-The Gaming Commission shall also determine and certify that the Gaming Facility and any new Gaming Facility construction meets the Tribe's building and safety codes, and any applicable federal or Compact requirements, and issue a certificate of occupancy to the Gaming Facility as required under the Compact.

-7.10.1.2 The Gaming Facility license shall identify: the name and address of the Gaming Facility; type of gaming allowed; effective date of the license; name and telephone number of the Gaming Commission; and such other matters as the Gaming Commission may deem necessary to the conduct of Gaming Activities therein, or as may be required under a Compact or other applicable law.

-7.10.1.3 The Gaming Facility's license shall require renewal at intervals as determined by the Gaming Commission, provided that the valid term for a facility license shall not exceed two years.
-The renewal process shall include all inspections required to certify continued compliance with all applicable Tribal Codes, the Compact, and NIGC Regulations.

-7.10.2 Protection of Environment and Public.
-The construction and maintenance of any Gaming Facility, and the operation of Gaming Activities therein, shall be conducted in a manner that adequately protects the environment and the public health and safety, in compliance with any standards required under tribal and federal law, and the Compact.

-7.10.3 Dispute Resolution.
-Patrons who have personal injury or property damage complaints ("Patron Tort Claims") against the Gaming Facility or Gaming Operation shall have the right to remedies provided in the Tribe's Gaming Facility Tort Liability Ordinance.
-Patrons who have complaints arising from their participation in Gaming Activities at the Gaming Facility ("Patron Gaming Claims") shall have the right to remedies as provided in this Gaming Act.
+The Gaming Commission shall also determine and certify that the Gaming Facility and any new Gaming Facility construction meets the Tribe's building and safety codes, and any applicable federal or Compact requirements, and issue a certificate of occupancy to the Gaming Facility as required under the Compact. - 7.10.1.2 The Gaming Facility license shall identify: the name and address of the Gaming Facility; type of gaming allowed; effective date of the license; name and telephone number of the Gaming Commission; and such other matters as the Gaming Commission may deem necessary to the conduct of Gaming Activities therein, or as may be required under a Compact or other applicable law. - 7.10.1.3 The Gaming Facility's license shall require renewal at intervals as determined by the Gaming Commission, provided that the valid term for a facility license shall not exceed two years.
+The renewal process shall include all inspections required to certify continued compliance with all applicable Tribal Codes, the Compact, and NIGC Regulations. - 7.10.1.4 The Gaming Commission shall provide the NIGC and the State a copy of the initial license and each renewal within thirty (30) days of issuance.
+The Gaming Commission's license and certificate of occupancy issued to the Gaming Facility shall be conspicuously posted at all times. - 7.10.2 Protection of Environment and Public.
+The construction and maintenance of any Gaming Facility, and the operation of Gaming Activities therein, shall be conducted in a manner that adequately protects the environment and the public health and safety, in compliance with any standards required under tribal and federal law, and the Compact. - 7.10.3 Dispute Resolution.
+Patrons who have personal injury or property damage complaints ("Patron Tort Claims") against the Gaming Facility or Gaming Operation shall have the right to remedies provided in the Tribe's Gaming Facility Tort Liability Act.
+Patrons who have complaints arising from their participation in Gaming Activities at the Gaming Facility ("Patron Gaming Claims") shall have the right to remedies as provided in the Gaming Commission Regulations.